Punktum-dk/dsu-service-specification/README.md

 <a id="about-this-document"></a>
 ## About this Document

-This specification describes protocol version 1.0.
+This specification describes protocol version 1.0 and version 3 (3.X.X) of the DK Hostmaster DSU service.

-Printable version can be obtained via [this link](https://gitprint.com/DK-Hostmaster/dsu-service-specification/blob/master/README.md), using the gitprint service.

 <a id="license"></a>
 ### License